rafelafrance/traiter/README.md

 Ultimately, a machine learning or hybrid of machine learning and parsers approach may work better.

-Some of the other techniques that I tried but didn't use:
+Some of the other techniques that I tried but don't currently use:

 - The original version used lists of regular expressions for parsing.
 As a proof-of-concept it was OK but ultimately proved too cumbersome to use.
-One of the problems with the regular expression only technique is the multiple meanings for certain characters or words as mentioned above.
 I was playing Whack-a-Mole with subtle regular expression bugs.
+Also, regular expressions lack the full transformational capabilities of parsers.

 - I tried using Flex and Bison.
 This didn't work for various reasons.